ydk2/flow.js/README.md

 # flow.js
 Ajax asynchronic request with CORS support

->	Change url to yours and try buttons click
->	All requests is asynchronic sync is not supported
+* All requests is asynchronic sync is not supported
-> Native Javascript no external libriares
+* Native Javascript no external libriares

 ### Work on all modern browsers even IE9+

 > I'am homeless developer and if you like my work you can give lite support [HERE](http://ydk2.tk/en/#donate)

 ## Sample

+>Change url to yours and try buttons click

 ~~~JS
         function get() {